What are the benefits of deep tissue massage?

 Several manipulative approaches to treating pain and other health issues have been used for more than 3,000 years, dating back to Chinese and Ancient Egyptian civilisations.
 Pressure therapy promoted better liver function, detoxed the body, and improved energy or life force, now regarded as lymphatic system activation.

-What are deep tissue massage techniques?
+What are the different deep tissue massage techniques?

-If you have ever had a bodywork experience done in a Swedish fashion, with long strokes along the muscle lines, deep tissue is something different.
+If you have ever had bodywork done in a Swedish fashion, with long strokes along the muscle lines, deep tissue is different.
 The deep tissue technique involves cross-graining, working against the muscles to relieve pains or aches while moving with them.
 In comparison with standard relaxation therapy, it can be more painful.

 1. They give you different tips for improving posture, which help lower pain and chronic tension.